Precise asymptotics: robust stochastic volatility models: Examples, robustness and non-degeneracy

-We are interested in refined asymptotics.
+We are interested in refining the large deviation option price asymptotics of Proposition \ref{prop:callLDP}.
 To this end, we have to be more explicit about the construction of the $X^\eps$.
 The basic setup, is an $m$-dimensional Wiener space $C([0,1],R^m)$, equipped with the Wiener measure, as common underlying probability space for the processes $(X^\eps)$, constructed, for instance, as strong solution to stochastic It\^o or Volterra differential equations.
-In all these examples, $(X^\eps)$ has somewhat obvious meaning when the white noise $\dot W$ is replaced (or perturbed) by some Cameron--Martin element $\dot \h \in L^2([0,1],R^m)$ -- which in turn underlies large deviation (and precise) asymptotics.
+In all these examples, $(X^\eps)$ has somewhat obvious meaning when the white noise $\dot \W$ is replaced (or perturbed) by some Cameron--Martin element $\dot \h \in L^2([0,1],R^m)$ -- which in turn underlies large deviation (and precise) asymptotics.
 If one wants to be less specific about the origin of the Wiener functionals under consideration, exhibiting the right abstract condition is no easy matter and leads to various notions of ``regular'' Wiener functionals \cite{kusuoka1991precise} (applied to option pricing in \cite{kusuoka2008remark,osajima2015general}).
-Our abstract assumptions, cf. (A3) and (A4) are different: in a sense we avoid working with a regular Wiener functionals by imposing stability w.r.t. a suitable enhancement of the noise which restores analytical control.
+Our abstract assumptions, cf. (A3) and (A4) are different: in a sense we avoid working with a regular Wiener functionals by imposing ``robustness'' in the sense of stability w.r.t. a suitable enhancement of the noise which restores analytical control.{In order to motivate and explain assumptions, in the next two sections we consider two fundamental classes of stochastic volatility models: classical StochVol and rough StochVol.
+Following such examples, in Section \ref{sec:ass345} we state our robustness and control assumptions.}